zinebIhouline/workshop-node-js-eval/README.md

 Be careful, some code is already present for this exercise, it's strictly forbidden to change this code.

-This function should return a particular string : "Beetlejuice, Beetlejuice, Beetlejuice".
+This function should return a particular string : "The value of One is 1, The value of Two is 2, The value of Three is 3".

 After finish this exercise, please commit this file.